 In 2000 I moved to Chicago where I lived and worked in the city, met my wife, and had our first two children.
 In 2009 it was time to move back to Minnesota.
 We moved on to the campus of Bethel Seminary so I could complete graduate school.
 Our youngest child joined the family during this time.

 In 2013 it was time for us to buy our first home and we started looking in Brooklyn Park right away.
 We love the big yards, the city parks, the diverse schools.
 Our neighbors include couples who bought their homes new in 1962, and new immigrant families.
 Our children attend schools with people from every race and dozens of first languages, they learn about cultures and religions that I never had the opportunity to be exposed to.
+Now our kids are learning to be active in the community.
+They’ve learned about advocacy and activism through ISD 279’s Freedom School.
+Samuel and Michael asked to attend the student led BLM rally at the Police Station in June.
 There is no place we would rather raise our family.